 That the Sodomites still sought to enter Lot’s home after being stricken with blindness further supports this story as being a metaphor.

-This story shares a lesson in psychology: how conflicted man is riddled with guilt and attempts to engage in immorality while retaining some sense of a just life.
+This story shares a lesson in psychology: how conflicted man attempts to engage in immorality while retaining some compartment in his mind of a just self-image.
 But such a compromise eventually fails.
-“God appeared to Abram and said to him, “I am El Shaddai, walk in My ways and be blameless” (Gen. 17:1).
-Following God requires completeness; partial Torah adherence indicates a corruption and leads failure.
-It is also notable that this verse refers to God’s command of circumcision, a moderation of the sexual drive, in contrast to Lot’s philosophy of indulging it.
+“God appeared to Abram and said to him, ‘I am El Shaddai, walk in My ways and be complete’” (Gen. 17:1).
+Following God requires “completeness”; partial Torah adherence (Lot) indicates a corruption and leads to failure.
+It is also notable that this verse (Gen. 17:1) refers to God’s command to Abram of circumcision, a moderation of the sexual drive, in contrast to Lot’s philosophy of indulging it.

 This Torah story leaves us with a deeper appreciation for God, as He shares such detailed psychological knowledge with mankind.
 Torah means “guide,” and to guide us towards perfection, God offers us guidance not only in intellectual matters, but also in studying and managing our emotions through human examples.